Saverio976/NorMatrix/README.md

     --no-operators-pluggin
-                          remove the operators pluggin (because it print some false positiv for now) --preview             add some plugin that are added recently --conf                tells if you have a .normatrix config file --only-error          print only bad files with errors --output format       tell which output format to use [html, md, term_color]; for html the file is normatrix-result.htmk; for md the file is normatrix-result.md
+                          remove the operators pluggin (because it print some false positiv for now) --preview             add some plugin that are added recently --conf                [deprecated] tells if you have a .normatrix config file --only-error          print only bad files with errors --output format       tell which output format to use [html, md, term_color]; for html the file is normatrix-result.htmk; for md the file is normatrix-result.md